decred/dcrwallet/docs/offline_wallets.md

 the command 'listunspent'.

 Cold wallets are typically used in the following configuration:
-1. Online computer computer with both a hot wallet used to handle funds and a watch only wallet configured to watch an account from the cold wallet.
+1. Online computer with both a hot wallet used to handle funds and a watch only wallet configured to watch an account from the cold wallet.
 2. Offline computer with a cold wallet.